Innovar-Healthcare/bridgelink-container/README.md

       - 8443:8443/tcp
 secrets:
   mirth_properties:
-    file: /local/path/to/secret.properties
+    file: /local/path/to/addTo_mirth_properties
 ```

 The **secrets** section at the bottom specifies the local file location for each secret.
 Change `/local/path/to/secret.properties` to the correct local path and filename.

-Inside the configuration for the Connect container there is also a **secrets** section that lists the secrets you want to include for that container.
+Inside the configuration for the BridgeLink container there is also a **secrets** section that lists the secrets you want to include for that container.

 ------------